TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/CommonProperties/Mm.rst

 Columns of the intermediate MM table
 ------------------------------------

-The intermediate table has three columns as a minimum:
+The intermediate table may have the following fields:

-uid\_local, uid\_foreign (Required)
+uid\_local, uid\_foreign
    Storing uids of both sides.
 If done right, this is reflected in the table name - :code:`tx_foo_local_foreign_mm`

-sorting (Required)
+sorting, sorting\_foreign
-   Is a required field used for ordering the items.
+   Are required fields used for ordering the items.

-sorting\_foreign
-   Is required if the relation is bidirectional (see description and example below table)

 tablenames
    Is used if multiple tables are allowed in the relation.